 I’m going to show you how to make resin bowls using silicone poached egg molds.
 These resin bowls make great little catch-alls for rings and other things.

 I am using shiny silicone poached egg cups as my molds.
 You can find these molds with a matte finish as well.

 You can see the edges are a little uneven.
 This is the time to cut off the edges and why you want to try to demold while the resin is still somewhat soft.
-It’s easier to cut, but again even if fully cured, it is easy to get rid of the uneven edges with scissors.
+It’s easier to cut, but even if fully cured, it is easy to get rid of the uneven edges with scissors.
 It just requires more effort.

 I used embossing powder for these — a bronze powder and a silver holographic one.
-You can see you some sparkles traveled into the bowl in part and because they had some glue on them they stayed there.
+You can see some sparkles traveled into the bowl in part, and because they had some glue on them, they stayed there.
 This is one of those happy accidents I think adds to the bowls!
 Leave to dry.

 P.S.
-I mixed too much resin when making these resin bowls so I got out a wood canvas and randomly poured on the leftover resin.
+I mixed too much resin when making these resin bowls, so I got out a wood canvas and randomly poured on the leftover resin.
 I used a toothpick to move the resin around and ended up with a pretty nice piece of work!

-Unpublished Blog Posts of Resin Obsession, LLC © 2018 Resin Obsession, LLC
+Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC